Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 Contrary to the formulation of the structural assignments in Equations \ref{eq:nonlinearANMGP} and \ref{eq:additivenonlinearGP}, some research studies incorporate the parameters from the graph adjacency $W$ in the implementation of nonlinear \ac{ANM}s.
-For instance, \shortciteA{NoCurl},\shortciteA{DAG_GNN} and \shortciteA{GAE} suggest applying $Sine$ and $Cosine$ transformations either before or after the parent nodes are linearly weighted with parameters from $W$. \shortciteA{DAGMA} draw samples from a Bernoulli distribution with a probability computed using a logistic transformation of the linearly weighted causes.
-Furthermore, \shortciteA{RL} uniformly sample weights for the first-order terms in \ac{ANM}s as well as for second-order features computed with quadratic functions.
-In addition to that, \shortciteA{NoTears_nonlinear} generate synthetic data with the so-called index models, which combine several nonlinear transformations, each of which is associated with a distinctive set of weights:\\
+For instance, \citet{NoCurl},\citet{DAG_GNN} and \citet{GAE} suggest applying $Sine$ and $Cosine$ transformations either before or after the parent nodes are linearly weighted with parameters from $W$. \citet{DAGMA} draw samples from a Bernoulli distribution with a probability computed using a logistic transformation of the linearly weighted causes.
+Furthermore, \citet{RL} uniformly sample weights for the first-order terms in \ac{ANM}s as well as for second-order features computed with quadratic functions.
+In addition to that, \citet{NoTears_nonlinear} generate synthetic data with the so-called index models, which combine several nonlinear transformations, each of which is associated with a distinctive set of weights:\\

 where $f_{i,1}=Tanh$, $f_{i,2}=Sine$ and $f_{i,3}=Cosine$.
 Thus, index models apply not a single weight, but three coefficients per causal edge.
 Since the error term in Equation \ref{eq:indexmodels} is additive, index models implemented in this way can be considered as a special case of nonlinear \ac{ANM}s.
-In the context of the identifiability of nonlinear \ac{ANM}s, \shortciteA{CSLadditive} proove that provided the transformation mechanism is three-times differentiable and nonlinear in every component, the true \ac{DAG} could be recovered from the observed dataset.\\
+In the context of the identifiability of nonlinear \ac{ANM}s, \citet{CSLadditive} prove that provided the transformation mechanism is three-times differentiable and nonlinear in every component, the true \ac{DAG} could be recovered from the observed dataset.\\